Join our network. Make change happen.

 NATIONAL ENERGY PRODUCTIVITY PLAN: ANNUAL REPORT

 This Annual Report covers the second in a 15-year plan and shows that the NEPP has continued to progress well.
-Throughout 2017, measures across the work plan have advanced and many have achieved significant outcomes.
+Throughout 2017, measures across the work plan have advanced and

 Policy Group(s):